TwoRingSoft/tworingsoft.com/blog/_posts/2021-02-07-advent-of-code-on-swift-playgrounds.md

 I used an iPad Pro 10.5" with  Smart Keyboard (my second one in as many years, by the way; and my down arrow key is already going in this one!).
 I did not use a Magic Mouse, although I do from time to time on the iPad; just haven't made it a habit.
 It probably would have helped with a lot of the minor editing issues, although I wasn't always in a situation that'd allow it.
 In general, I do prefer key-based control over mousing and clicking, so I always appreciate a robust set of hot key combinations.

 As I moved through problems, I started writing down annoyances I encountered.
 Eventually, I started to dread using the app and felt it was hurting my inaugural AoC experience, and ended the experiment after about 7 days.
 I don't hate the app; I've previously covered [some things I love about iPad Plagrounds and how it's a glimpse of next-gen IDEs]({{ site.url }}/blog/2018/02/07/programming-20-years-in.html).
-I just have high expectations of Apple and am a disappointed that it hasn't evolved in the intervening years.
+I just have high expectations of Apple and am disappointed that it hasn't evolved in the intervening years.

 After moving to Xcode, I felt like I was moving at warp speed.
 I now have unit tests that run my solution code against expected answers, and even a command line application target to generate all the boilerplate for next year's competition.